 Serves 8: 1 cup servings

 3/4 cup Quinoa

 5 cups water

 1/8 teaspoon sea salt

 Measure the grains and place in a fine sieve.
-Rinse well to remove the saponin (a compound found on the outer layer of the grain that is somewhat of a protector for the plant, but a potential danger to humans).
+Rinse well, about two minutes with warm water, to remove the saponin (a compound found on the outer layer of the grain that is generally a plant protector).

 Place rinsed grains, water, salt, and butter in a saucepan.
 Set to high heat until boiling; reduce heat down to simmer.
-Simmer until all water is gone, about 25 minutes.
+Simmer until all water is absorbed, about 25 minutes.